-- before the end of the relevant assessment year; or
+- · before the end of the relevant assessment year; or

 - before the completion of assessment,

 - whichever is earlier.

-- (iii) Following form number is to be used for filing the return of income by an individual having business income?

-- (a) ITR 1

-- (b) ITR 2

-- (C) ITR 3
+- (iii) (c) ITR 3

-- (d) ITR 5

 Individuals and HUFs having income from a proprietary business or profession is required to file return of income in ITR 3.